lynx/lynx-legacy-zephir/README.md

 > Yet another ORM\DBAL written in Zephir language.

-I like Doctrine2 but I dislike Phalcon 2 ORM* and I've created this project to incubate a new ORM in Zephir Language to achieve the best performance.
+I like Doctrine 2 but I dislike Phalcon 2 ORM* and I've created this project to incubate a new ORM in Zephir Language to achieve the best performance.

 ### Idea